-Since our nuclear campaign in Sweden against the lifetime expansion of old risky reactors in 2012, no less than four power plants have been shut down and are being replaced by renewable energy, mainly wind power.
-In 2020, one more reactor was closed as a result of owner Vattenfall deciding that the necessary security feature upgrades were going to make the electricity from this reactor economically unviable.
-Meanwhile in Finland, the nuclear reactor in Olkiluoto is facing even more delays and problems.
+Since our nuclear campaign in Sweden against the lifetime expansion of old risky reactors in 2012, no less than five power plants have been shut down and are being replaced by renewable energy, mainly wind power.
+In 2021, one more reactor was closed as a result of owner Vattenfall deciding that the necessary security feature upgrades were going to make the electricity from this reactor economically unviable.
+Meanwhile in Finland, the nuclear reactor in Olkiluoto is continuing to face delays and problems.